-Da Date: Date: Sig Signed: Witness: Na Name: (please print) Αľ All these I affirm before God with a clear conscience. →. +.
-Will you subtlift to the guidance of the conference through the M ALGAI COMMITTEE: 3.
-Having studied The Manual of The Free Methodist Church in Articles of Religion and accept the moral vision as articulated purpose, vision, mission, and core values of The Free Methodist the Manual's instructions?4.
-Will you submit to the guidance of the conference through the N in Chapter 6, and do you embrace the Church in Canada?
-Will you abide by c) If commissioned ministry, what will your specialty be? b) For what type of ministry are you preparing yourself?
-Pleas ordained commissioned se check one: 2.
-2. a) Will you further equip yourself spiritually, morally, ministry? and intellectually for the Christian 1.
-1. Do you acknowledge Jesus Christ as your Lord and service to Him as a ministerial candidate in the Canadian Gene Church?
+Da te: Date: Sig gned l: Witness: Na me: : (please print) Αľ l the ese I affirm before God with a cl ear conscience.
+4. Wi ill you submit to the guidance of t he conference th nrough the MEC SaP committee? • 3.
+Art pui aving studied The Manual of The ticles of Religion and accept the rpose, vision, mission, and core value Manual's instructions? moral vision as articulated in C Chapter 6, and c lo you en nbrace the c) If commissioned ministry, what will your specia lty be? b) For what type of ministry are you ordained commissioned u preparing you rself?
+Please ch neck one: 2. a) Will you further equip your ministry? self spiritually, morally, and intellectually for the Christian 1.
+Do you acknowledge Jesus Christ as your Lord and Saviour and offer yourself service to Him as a ministerial candidate in the Canadian General Conference of the Free Method Church?